|Age Limit:||Location: Norway|

 How to apply:

-- In Norway if any student is going to apply so he/she firstly need the resident permit and afterwards tap to the nest process for university admission.
+- In Norway, if any student is going to apply so he/she firstly need the resident permit and afterward tap into the next process for university admission.

 - The resident permit needs 2 to 6 months if required documents are submitted to the Embassy.